shailshouryya/yt-videos-list/README.md

   - `False` (default) - write the files in order from most recent video to the oldest video
   - `True` - write the files in order from oldest video to the most recent video
     * `chronological=False` (default) OR `chronological=True`
-* Options for the headless option are
+* Options for the headless argument are
   - `False` (default) - run the browser with an open Selenium instance for viewing
   - `True` - run the browser in "invisible" mode.
     * `headless=False` (default) OR `headless=True`